 - Eat mindfully.
 Even if you indulge, do it with presence and without guilt.

-- Choose your tribe.
+- Choose your cohort.
 Surround yourself (online or offline) with people who support your goals.

 - Set boundaries.
 You don’t owe anyone an explanation.
 Your choices are valid.